SoftwarePotential/softwarepotential.github.io/Getting-Started-With-Code-Protection.markdown

 It is NOT intended as a detailed guide to Code Protection or to cover Licensing aspects.
 Please refer to:
 - http://www.softwarepotential.com if you don't already have a valid account on the Software Potential Service
 - http://docs.softwarepotential.com/Protection-README.html for more detailed code protection guidance e.g. how to disable protection for a build configuration, troubleshooting protection etc.
+- http://docs.softwarepotential.com/Getting-Started-With-Licensing.html if you wish to license your application
-- http://docs.softwarepotential.com/Licensing-README.html for information about Licensing
+- http://docs.softwarepotential.com/Licensing-README.html for more information about Licensing
 - https://github.com/SoftwarePotential/samples/ for example code
 - http://support.inishtech.com for the Technical Support forum and other support materials